Foreign Language Pre-Summer 2012

 - Approved transfer credits in foreign language study showing intermediate-level proficiency (usually two years of study);

-- The satisfactory completion of the intermediate level of a language sequence at Columbia, as determined by the relevant department (the fourth term of a language, usually denoted as course number “1202”);
+- The satisfactory completion of an intermediate level of a language sequence at Columbia, as determined by the relevant department (the fourth term of a language, usually denoted as course number “1202”);

 - Completing secondary education in another country in a language other than English.